 - Does the local bank require a copy of your operating agreement with all the signers present when you open the account?

-Overall, anyone can fill out the Nevada Secretary of State’s one-page set of articles, but forming a complete LLC or Corporation has many more steps involved to meet the Nevada statutory requirements and provide the steps to make sure you have the liability protection an LLC or corporation offers.
+Overall, anyone can fill out the Nevada Secretary of State’s one-page set of articles, but forming a complete LLC or Corporation has many more steps involved in meeting the Nevada statutory requirements and providing the steps to make sure you have the liability protection an LLC or corporation offers.

 NCP has been filing complete Nevada corporations and Nevada LLCs for over 23 years and has a comprehensive process and a lot of support after you form your new LLC or corporation.